Cards are the smallest units of data in a project. They are flexible enough to adapt to your needs.

-In a basic card in your project, you can easily add new attributes by using the
+In a basic card in your project, you can easily add new fields by using the

-What happens behind the scene is that, in a project, all the cards share a common set of available attributes.
-Adding a new attribute in a card with no model will extend this shared set.
+What happens behind the scene is that, in a project, all the cards share a common set of available fields.
+Adding a new field in a card with no model will extend this shared set.

 clicking-and-holding the small

-You will have multiple area on where you can drop your attribute:
+You will have multiple area on where you can drop your field:

 above the tabs